DonnieData/surfs_up/README.md

 The purspose of this project is to analyze Hawaii weather data  for a stakeholder interested in investing in a business located in the aformention area.
 This data ha been collected by a Weather Observing System and stored in a flat database file(.db).

+The stakeholders is interested in openng a surf shop which is greatly dependant on warmer weather.
+To ensure business is sustainable, year-round weather trends needs to be analyzed.

 ## Results
 - Querying June Temperature Observation Data <br>
 ![june_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/june_frame.png)